 Acoustical consultants recommended the walls and ceiling be lined with a sound absorbing and barrier composite.
 A material with these features would block sound transmission through the walls and ceiling.
 These features guard against potential noise complaints from neighbors.
 This material also absorbs sound waves inside the building, lowering the RT60 and sound intensity for workers.
 800 individual AudioSeal® Combination Blankets (ABSC-25) were used to line the interior of the 40′ x 179′ x 28′ high building.
 AudioSeal® Combination Blankets (ABSC-25) are made of quilted fiberglass and a 1 lb./sq.ft. barrier.

 Post-installation testing showed that the AudioSeal® Combination Blankets (ABSC-25) performed better than promised.
 The noise level at the property line was reduced from 60dB(A) to 45dB(A).
-Tennessee Gas officials were pleased that workers were no longer exposed to near dangerous noise levels.
-They could now hold a conversation without shouting.
+Tennessee Gas officials were pleased that workers would now have adequate industrial hearing protection.
+They could also now hold a conversation without shouting.